Peronoma/qr/README.md

-# qr
+# QR Carfd
-A simple qr scanner card
+i have created a simple qr card in this site with some added style that make it looks appealing